 My Dad loved to paint and as a child I remembered how the house smelled of turpentine and oil paint.
 I was fascinated watching him.
 In school, art days when I could color were the best.
 Sadly in secondary school an art teacher told me I could not draw.
 Discouraged I did not try art again until I was in my late 40's.
-I began in watercolors , however it was a weekend workshop on abstract and acrylics that helped me find peace with art.
+I began in watercolors.
+However, it was a weekend workshop on abstract and acrylics that helped me find peace with art.
 Abstract allowed me to play and capture the world my way.
-Playing with color, shape and texture allow me to interpret the beauty in the world my way.
+Playing with color, shape and texture allows me to interpret the beauty in the world my way.
 Painting it with emotion and intuition is how it all comes together.

 I started painting in watercolor, and moved into abstracts using acrylic.
 More recently I have been playing in oil, oil pastels and really love these mediums too.
 My creativity stays fresh if I do not limit myself to what I think I know.

 Nature in all its colors, textures, shapes and light are my biggest inspiration.
-Of course other artists and their interpretations are equally inspiring.
+Equally inspiring are other artists and their beautiful creative interpretations.